{{ summaryTitle }}

 Integrated energy factor

-Liters of water removed per kilowatt-hour, including dehumidification and low-power operation under the test method.
+Liters of water removed per kilowatt-hour under the applicable test method.

 Low-temperature operation